-We painstakingly acquire antique lighting at auctions, then our in-house experts rewire them with UL certification.
+We selectively acquire antique lighting at auctions, then our in-house experts painstakingly rewire them with UL certification.
 Whether you are looking for a special heirloom treasure or that unique vintage one-of-a-kind lighting find, our antique chandeliers, antique wall sconces, repurposed table lamps, vintage floor lamps, and more have the detailed craftsmanship, rich finishes, and solid materials of the lost art of yesterday’s quality.
 Our collection of fine European antique lighting includes stunning crystal chandeliers, gold leaf altar stick floor lamps, Florentine chandeliers, Empire chandeliers, French cast iron floor lamps, marble and glass table lamps, Italian gilded sconces, and vintage crystal wedding cake chandeliers.
 The uniqueness and excitement of our antiques make it fun to keep coming back to see the newest additions!
 We also carry period reproduction lighting.

 History of antique Lighting: